 One of the skills Wim Oosterlinck brought to my attention and that philosophers are supposed to have, is thinking logically.
 We are highly trained in analysing an argument to identify the premisses and check whether the argument is logically consistent with these premisses.
 Even when the premisses themselves are complete nonsense and even when we are not at all convinced that the premisses are true philosophers should be able to jugde wether an argument is logically sound.
 Forma logic has a certain technicality which trains the philosophers abstract thinking in a way that is directly transferable to programming - as Joost Roelandts agrees.

 Another trait a philosopher learns in his studies is to look at things from all possible angles.
 In order to find our own thoughts, we were confronted with a wide variety of other thinkers and had to study their theories in relation to the courses of a wide variety of professors - who all had their own specific take on philosophy.
 We had to adapt the things we emphasized about a certain thinker, adapt the argument, adapt even the style of our texts to the different professors.
 All this adapting made us pretty empathic.

 We did not leave university with the answers to all our questions about life, knowledge, beauty, good and evil.
 And most of the philosophers I know are still curiously researching new ways to gain knowledge about the big questions in life and critically questioning the new things they come across.
 This attitude, not to be content with the things we think we know, but to go further and to reformulate the question once more.
 To wonder if the questions we are asking are the right questions rather than to run with one possible answer.
+And always to question the underlying assumptions - that are often implicit - that have led to certain models and conclusions that might not be valid any longer.
 This attitude is something all businesses can use, to look for new better ways to do things, for new markets, and, for fun!